Backlash (2018): Preliminary matches

-The actual pay-per-view opened with Seth Rollins defending the Intercontinental Championship against The Miz.
+The actual pay-per-view opened with Seth Rollins defending Raw's Intercontinental Championship against SmackDown's The Miz.
 During the match, Miz targeted Rollins' leg, applying the figure-four leglock multiple times.
-Twice, Miz achieved near-falls after hitting Rollins with Skull-Crushing Finale but in the end was pinned by Rollins following a Curb Stomp.
+On two different occasions, Miz performed Skull-Crushing Finale on Rollins, but both resulted in nearfalls.
+In the end, Rollins performed a Curb Stomp on Miz to retain the title.

 Next, Nia Jax defended the Raw Women's Championship against Alexa Bliss.
 In the end, Jax performed a Samoan drop on Bliss to retain the title.
 After the match, Jax cut a promo about bullying and stated that everyone is a star and one should not worry about their appearance.

-After that, Jeff Hardy defended the United States Championship against Randy Orton.
+After that, Jeff Hardy defended SmackDown's United States Championship against Randy Orton.
 After Orton missed an RKO, Hardy delivered a Twist of Fate followed by a Swanton Bomb to retain the championship.

-Next, Elias tried to perform a song but was repeatedly interrupted by The New Day (Big E, Kofi Kingston and Xavier Woods), Rusev, Aiden English and No Way Jose's Conga line (which included Titus O'Neil, Apollo Crews, Dana Brooke, Tyler Breeze and Fandango).
-Bobby Roode attacked Elias with a Glorious DDT.
+Next, Elias tried to perform a song, but was repeatedly interrupted by The New Day (Big E, Kofi Kingston and Xavier Woods), Rusev, Aiden English, and No Way Jose's Conga line (which included Titus O'Neil, Apollo Crews, Dana Brooke, Tyler Breeze, and Fandango).
+Bobby Roode then attacked Elias with a Glorious DDT.

 In the fourth match, Daniel Bryan faced Big Cass.
 In the end, Bryan forced Cass to submit to the Yes Lock to win the match.
 After the match, Cass attacked Bryan with a big boot.

 After that, Carmella defended the SmackDown Women's Championship against Charlotte Flair.
 Charlotte performed a spear on Carmella, who countered a Figure Four Leglock attempt into the Code of Silence.
 Charlotte got to her feet to escape the hold, but Carmella rolled her up for a nearfall.
 Charlotte then performed a Big Boot for a nearfall.
 In the end, Charlotte attempted a moonsault, but missed and buckled her left knee.
 Carmella then kicked Charlotte's knee and pinned her to retain the title.

-In the next match, AJ Styles defended the WWE Championship against Shinsuke Nakamura in a No Disqualification match.
+In the next match, AJ Styles defended SmackDown's WWE Championship against Shinsuke Nakamura in a No Disqualification match.
 As Nakamura went for the Kinshasa, Styles attacked Nakamura's knee with a chair.
 Nakamura delivered a low blow on Styles, only for Styles to attack Nakamura with a low blow.
 Nakamura and Styles attacked each other with a low blow simultaneously; both could not answer the referee's count of ten, thus the match ended as a draw, which resulted in Styles retaining the championship.

 In the penultimate match, Bobby Lashley and Braun Strowman took on Kevin Owens and Sami Zayn.
 In the end, Lashley delivered a stalling suplex to Owens for the win.
 After the match, Strowman performed a running powerslam on both Owens and Zayn.